The Warner House Press Publishing Process

 Step 8: Distribution

 The output from the last two steps is sent to IngramSpark to produce the work in the desired formats.
 These can include digital (ebook, Kindle) and/or print copies.
-Digital distribution is provided at no up-front cost to the author.
+Distribution is provided at no up-front cost to the author.
 Instead, Warner House Press earns profits in this area through sales, with the majority of net revenue always assigned to the author.

-Physical printing, however, may include extra costs passed on to the author.
-Should physical printing be requested, then purchase and shipping of author copies is also handled during this step.
-If the author pays the full cost of the printed copies, no percentage of net revenue for WHP is collected for up to 250 volumes.
+The purchase and shipping of author copies is also handled during this step.
+If the author pays the full cost of the printed copies, no percentage of net revenue for WHP is collected for an upper limit of 250 volumes.
 Only the costs of printing are passed on to the author in these cases and no additional fees are collected until this limit is reached.
 Print on demand, printed copies sent to bookstores, author copies above the 250 limit, and those paid for by WHP are all subject to royalty percentages agreed upon in the publication contract.

 Final Step: Life-cycle Maintenance

 Sales, performance, and royalties for the published book are tracked, then adjustments made to marketing plans as necessary.
-Royalties are disbursed to the author on a monthly basis.
+Royalties are disbursed to the author on a quarterly basis.
 The author is provided online access to current sales information.
 Corrections are made to the present edition if required, and subsequent editions can be planned.
 Advertising or tie-ins to the present work are made as part of the marketing plans for other books by the same author or those in the same series.